 Two person household …. $42,654

 We offer curb-to-curb transportation to and from the Senior Center, medical appointments, food shopping, etc. Our vans are handicap-accessible (please specify when reserving a ride).
 Vans are available Monday through Friday.
 Two-day advance reservations are necessary and donations are accepted to aid with regular vehicle maintenance.

-Hot nutritious meals are available at 11 a.m., Monday through Friday at the Senior Center, with prior reservation.
+Hot nutritious meals are available at 11 a.m., Monday through Friday at the Senior Center, with a 2 day prior reservation.
 Home Delivered Meals are also offered to homebound elders (confined to their homes by health problems).
 A donation is suggested to defray the cost of the meals.

 A registered nurse is available during scheduled hours for checking blood pressure, reviewing medications, and conducting a variety of health screenings.
 Health education programs are held regularly and flu and pneumonia shots are offered annually.
 We also offer podiatry services and occasional hearing clinics at pre-scheduled times.

 Dancing, bingo, exercise groups, yoga, chair massage, organized trips, educational programs, craft groups, woodworking, and card games are just some of the exciting activities going on at the Center.
 Call to see if we have what you're looking for!